arneyy/jrebel-arquillian-greeter/README.md

 The elapsed times of the first and second test-run can be compared, as the second test-run can be performed without redeployment.

-With these results it can be evaluated, whether "JRebel + arquillian-jrebel-extension" can speedup Testdriven-Development.
+These results can be helpful for evaluation, whether "JRebel + arquillian-jrebel-extension" can speedup Testdriven-Development.

 # How to run